mmikosu/osu-lutris/README.md

 It (tries) to install osu! in Lutris, but due to how the osu! installer closes, it fails.

-`osu-windows-fix.yaml` is an attempt to (somewhat) solve that issue, but it requires some manual intervention.
+`osu-windows-fix.yaml` is an attempt to (somewhat) solve that issue.
-You must install osu! after Lutris claims the install is complete.

 Lutris wine builds seem to be broken when used on osu!, so I have included a specialized version of wine made by me.
 The only modification is the gst-plugins, if you don't trust it, use your system's wine-staging.

 I recommend you use pipewire to eliminate audio latency (and to just get rid of pulseaudio ew)

-## Manual installation
+## PAY ATTENTION

+The script uses wine-osu (the old wine 5 version) to stop the osu! installer from throwing an error and failing to install. **MAKE SURE** you change to (your system's) wine!
+(Lutris wine hasn't worked properly for me.)